gschmutz/stream-processing-workshop/04-twitter-data-ingestion-with-streamsets/README.md

 ![Alt Image Text](./images/streamsets-preview-pipeline.png "Schema Registry UI")

-On the **Preview Configuration** pop-up window you can configure how side-effect free your preview should be (option **Write to Destinations and Executors** and **Execute pipeline lifecylce events**).
+On the **Preview Configuration** pop-up window you can configure how side-effect free your preview should be (option **Write to Destinations and Executors** and **Execute pipeline lifecycle events**).
 Additionally you define from where the source should read the events for the preview.
 From **Configured Source** will use "live" data but you could also take data from a snapshot captured in an earlier run.

 Click on **Run Preview**.